-All pipe joints must be sealed with high temperature silicone, including the slip section that connects directly to the horizontal termination cap, but not including the CYCLONE-12SLIP.
+All outer pipe joints must be sealed with high temperature silicone, including the slip section that connects directly to the horizontal termination cap.

 - Apply a bead of silicone sealant inside the female outer pipe joint prior to joining sections.
-See Figure 8.2 - Only outer pipes are sealed.
-Do not seal the inner flue.
+See Figure 8.2 - Only outer pipes need to be sealed.
 All unit collar, pipe, slip section, elbow and cap outer flues shall be sealed in this manner, unless otherwise stated.